tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how have you wanted your children to think of you?
 - did  you ever feel complete anger and frustration at your children? how did you deal with it?
 - how does a role of a dad and a mom differ?
+- is there anything you've always wanted to ask me?
+- when you were growing up, did you hope to be a father/mother someday?
+- were you ever tempted to just walk away from your family responsibilities?
+- what did  you always want to do with your kids but never had the chance?
+- what would you change about your style of fathering/mothering?
+- did being a dad/mom come naturally?
+- how did you and mom keep your relationship alive while raising a family?
+- what makes a good spouse?
+- if you were a young man/woman today, would you have a family again?
+- define family.
+- define a life well lived.
+- what's your favorite memory of spending time with me?
+- what did you worry about most as I was growing up?
+- did you parents have favorites? did you?

 - what are your views on marriage?